Remarks on Entropy Formulae for Linear Heat Equation: About Fundamental Solutions of Heat Equation

 where $\alpha,\beta,a,b$ and $d$ are constants that we will pick later.
 Then $P$ satisfies the following evolution equation:

 where $\lambda$ is also a constant that we will pick later. \end{lemma}

-\begin{proof} The proof again follows from the same direct computation as in the proof of Lemma 2.1.
-Notice that the only extra term $b\frac{n}{2t^2}$ comes from the evolution of $v$. \end{proof}
+\begin{proof} The proof again follows from the same direct computation as in the proof of Lemma \ref{lem2.1}.
+Notice that the only extra term $b\frac{n}{2t^2}$ comes from the evolution of $-b\frac{v}{t}$. \end{proof}

 Now again we analyze all the terms in the equation here.
-To apply the maximum principle of linear heat operator, we must make sure all the terms after $\Delta P$ are either mutiple of $P$, first order variation of $P$, or some terms with definite negative sign.
-Obviously we can't control the sign of the term $\big(1-\frac{2(\alpha-\beta)}{\alpha}\lambda\big)b\frac{v}{t^2}$ (because $v$ can have indefinite sign on $M$), so we must kill this term.
-Then we have two choices: \\ \\ (1) $1-\frac{2(\alpha-\beta)}{\alpha}\lambda=0$. \\ \\ In this case, we have the evolution equation becomes
+To apply the maximum principle of linear heat operator, we must make sure all the terms after $\Delta P$ are either multiple of $P$, first order variation of $P$, or some terms with definite negative sign.
+Obviously we cannot control the sign of the term $\big(1-\frac{2(\alpha-\beta)}{\alpha}\lambda\big)b\frac{v}{t^2}$ (because $v$ can have indefinite sign on $M$), so we must kill this term.
+Then we have two options: \\ \\ (1) $1-\frac{2(\alpha-\beta)}{\alpha}\lambda=0$. \\ \\ In this case, we have the evolution equation becomes